 As anti-authoritarian space, we strive to create an environment where people are empowered to have interactions based on self-responsibility, mutual respect and free association.
 We want to create a welcoming space for others who share the goals of diverse community, respect for all forms of life, and freedom from coercive relationships, to foster an environment free from sexism, homophobia, racism, and other forms of hierarchy.

 SubRosa is located next to the Bike Church, at Pacific Avenue and Spruce Street.
 Hard working folks transformed a run-down warehouse space and bleak parking lot on lower Pacific into a cozy community and performance space with a large patio surrounded by a beautiful garden.
 Inside and outside, people gather around small tables for coffee and conversation, reading, talking, meeting, and enjoying performances and art.
 Free wi-fi is also available for use.
-A variety of radical community events will be held at SubRosa, including monthly art shows, Free Skool classes and a weekly Open Mic on Thursdays at 8pm.
+A variety of radical community events are held at SubRosa, including monthly art shows, much more!

 View Larger Map

 Who We Are

 While SubRosa collective members are drawn from a broad community of supporters, the collective has also been composed of some of the same people who brought Guerilla Drive-In, Free Skool, and the Last Night DIY Parade to Santa Cruz.
 Members of the long-extinct performance space What Is Art? are part of the effort.
 These are people you already know in Santa Cruz, people involved in local art, politics, community and DIY events for years and years.